Pea and Mint Pesto with Radiatori

 Olive Oil.
 A flavorful Extra-Virgin Olive Oil is a must in any pesto and this recipe isn’t any different.
 We used Arbequina Olive Oil in this recipe, but also love it with our Co-pressed Lemon Olive Oil.

 Seasonings.
 The seasonings in this recipe are simple but flavorful.
-Garlic and Salt.
+Fines Herbes, Garlic and Salt.
 As we mentioned, just a few really good ingredients can equal more than the sum of their parts.

 Parmesan cheese and pine nuts also work to season this pesto as both add nutty savory flavors.
 Many pesto recipes call for unsalted roasted pine nuts.
 We actually like the extra boost of flavor the salted roasted nuts add.
 Use whichever version you enjoy or can find at your market.
 You’ll most likely have leftover pine nuts.
 Store them in the freezer for your next batch of pesto–or sprinkle them across your morning yogurt or oatmeal.